redox-os/rfcs/text/0000-userspace-capabilities.md

 see below how `pid` can provide this file.

 The second call, `File::open_at(cap, "file:users/potus/mail/confidential.txt", ...)`
-is requests the opening of `"file:users/potus/mail/confidential.txt"` and provides a proof that the context has been granted capability `cap`.
+requests the opening of `"file:users/potus/mail/confidential.txt"` and provides a proof that the context has been granted capability `cap`.

 The following snippet demonstrates a process granting a capability to another process